-With the 2020 planning cycle drawing to a close, planning priority committees for 2020 Vision worked with planning committees for the next strategic plan Building on a Strong Foundation: NJIT 2025.
-Together, they developed new priorities and strategies designed to continue the tremendous progress of 2020 Vision and guide NJIT well into the next decade.
+With the 2020 planning cycle drawing to a close, planning priority committees for 2020 Vision worked with planning committees for the next strategic plan: Building on a Strong Foundation-NJIT 2025.
+Together, they developed new priorities and strategies designed to build on the enormous progress of 2020 Vision and guide NJIT well into the next decade.